quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part41_Chapter_20_Inte.md

 #### Gaussian Elimination Method
 Background context: While a direct matrix inversion is possible, using Gaussian elimination or other linear algebra methods can be more efficient.
 This method is also supported by standard libraries.
-:p What is the more efficient approach to solve for \(R\) compared to matrix inversion?
+:p What is the more efficient approach to solve for $R$ compared to matrix inversion?
 ??x
 A more efficient approach involves solving the system of equations through Gaussian elimination instead of directly inverting the matrix.
 Libraries such as NumPy provide functions that perform these operations, making it a preferred method over direct inversion when efficiency matters.
 ```python